 The battle for the midfield teams' and drivers' are very close with Force India Mercedes finishing in a commendable fourth place in 2017 championship but haven't able to show their stellar performance compared to the previous season.
 The HAAS Ferrari team showed impressive pace right from testing but haven't been able to convert them into results as a constructor so far.
 Red Bull racings sister team Scuderia Toro Rosso have been impressive till now with their driver Pierre Gasly finishing in fourth at the Bahrain Grand Prix earlier this year.
 Mclaren, one of the most successful F1 teams in the history of the sport is now competing to seal that midfield spot and trying to move up the order with their Spanish Formula 1 double world champion Fernando Alonso who has been consistent in contributing points to till now.
 The Williams F1 has struggled the most this season with both their drivers and their test driver, former F1 driver Robert Kubica complaining about the lack of pace and their struggle with the balance of the car remains unsolved.

 The Monégasque driver Charles Leclerc who made his way into F1 from the FIA F2 championship.
 He drives for the Alpha Romeo Sauber Ferrari team alongside his experienced teammate Marcus Ericsson.
-Leclerc has been very impressive so far in his rookie season with a sixth-place finish at Baku, Azerbaijan Grand Prix and has scored nine championship points compared to Ericsson with just two points.
+Leclerc has been very impressive so far in his rookie season with a sixth-place finish at Baku, Azerbaijan Grand Prix and has scored thirteen championship points compared to Ericsson with just three points.

-The Russian driver Sergey Sirotkin joined the young Canadian Lance Stroll at the Williams F1 team and failed to score points so far this year.
+The Russian driver Sergey Sirotkin joined the young Canadian Lance Stroll at the Williams F1 team and is the only driver yet to score points so far this year.

 A revision of the sport's technical regulations has led to a new cockpit protection device known as the "halo" which was introduced for the 2018 championship.
 The Pirelli Formula1 tyres compounds remain the same as last year except for the introduction of a new compound "hypersoft" which will be the fastest tyre option available and due to make it debut in 2018 F1 Monaco Grand Prix.